Rahma108/Task-1Backend./README.md

 # Task-1Backend.
+ Using terminal, create a code with Node.js: -
-About Users Enter the Data of 10 Peoples (Id , FirstName , LastName , age , city ) .User can View the data of all people Or view the data of a specific person.
-The user can delete all people Or delete a specific person .the user can view full name (first name + last name ) and city.
+ 1- The user enters the data of 10 people (id,first name,last name, age and city) 2- The user can view the data of all people or view the data of a specific person 3- The user can delete all people or delete a specific person 4- the user can view full name (first name + last name) and the city of each person